-In connection with a study, an organization may authorize certain users to access the Services although such users are not affiliated with or directly controlled by the organization.
+In connection with a study, an organization may authorize certain users to access the Services, including users who are not affiliated with or directly controlled by the organization.
 These authorized users may include patients, trial subjects, other trial participants, medical professionals, and hospital, clinic or trial site administrators or executives involved with a study.
-In these situations, the organization acts as the administrator for these accounts and any Personal Information that such authorized users may make available on the Services.
+In these situations, the organization acts as the administrator for these accounts and any Personal Information that such authorized users may make available in connection with the Services.
 These authorized users’ access to the Services is governed by Florence’s Terms and Conditions.

-Study Participants who access Florence’s Products, including eBinders™, eISF, SiteLink™, eHub, ePrinter, eConsent, and any other Florence software or tools made available to authorized users will have minimal Personal Information collected to enable our customer-driven workflows and contractual obligations.
+Study participants who access Florence’s products, including eBinders™, eTMF, SiteLink™, ePrinter, eConsent, and any other Florence software or tools made available to authorized users, will have minimal Personal Information collected to enable our customer-driven workflows and contractual obligations.
 This Personal Information will not to be used for any other purpose nor disclosed to any third parties that would use such information for their own purposes.

 What Personal Information We Collect and How We Collect It

 We collect information about you when you voluntarily provide it to us, when you access the Sites or Services, and when third parties provide it to us.
-Our Product and Development Teams consider data privacy and security when designing and implementing the Services we offer.
 We follow a Privacy by Design approach to incorporate privacy protections into our Services.
+This means that our Product and Development Teams consider data privacy and security when designing and implementing the Services we offer.

 Types of Personal Information: “Personal Information” is information that identifies an individual or relates to an identifiable individual.
 We may collect some or all of the following: